IEvangelist/davidpine.net/content/blog/how-to-organize-an-amazing-tech-conf.md

 > <p/> Had I looked at the lineup of speakers prior to agreeing, I would have declined

 My mind immediately started racing with thoughts like "does he only want to speak with well-known speakers" or "is this too small of a conference for such a celebrity?".
 None of these thoughts were the least bit accurate.
-In fact, the reason was simple "we were not diverse enough".
+In fact, the reason was simple "we were not inclusive enough".
 Honestly this was something that I didn't even think about.
 I was driving Scott to the hotel where he was going to stay.
 The hotel was also the place where the conference was to be held.

 ![One does not simply drop "Hanselman" off at the hotel](/img/2017/06/hanselman.jpg)